kamil20018/SudokuSolver/Puzzle bank/README.md

 # Sudoku Exchange "Puzzle Bank"

+This entire folder and readme file was taken directly from: https://github.com/grantm/sudoku-exchange-puzzle-bank I also wrote a converter to change the original files, such as "easy.txt".
+You can see the results of conversion in files names "xxx_converted.txt".

 This repository contains several hundred thousand Sudoku puzzles that were computer generated for use by the [Sudoku Exchange](https://sudokuexchange.com/) web site.